 Given that the electorate ultimately chooses their representatives in government, it is natural to ask whether it is true that the public has so little influence.
 Since the electorate can vote the government out, can we not assume that the political market works and that ultimately what the government does is representative of the people?

-This is a question that the Center on Policy Attitudes has been exploring over the last 15 years in a variety of studies.
+This is a question that the PPC has been exploring over the last 15 years in a variety of studies.
 Its basic conclusion is that there is an abundance of evidence that in the United States there has been a substantial failure of the political market and that the process of democratic representation is working poorly.

 Research also shows a weak correlation between how members of Congress vote and the attitudes in their district.

 The Inadequacy of Current Means for Understanding the Public